Holbrook’s was the highest-selling Worcestershire sauce in the world, and remains the market leader in Australia.

 The managing director in Australia was Captain Gilbert Nobbs (1880 – 1970), previously the export director.
 He had permanently lost his sight after he was shot through the head during the Battle of the Somme.
 Nobbs was a remarkable man who, despite being blind, taught himself to play golf and travelled around the world unassisted.

 Arthur Henry Tompson died from nephritis in 1927.

 The Stourport vinegar brewery was reputed to be one of the most modern in the world, with some of the largest vats in Britain, in 1936.

-The home market operations were loss-making by 1939, but the profitability of the overseas businesses enabled Holbrooks to survive.
+Domestic operations were loss-making by 1939, due to what the chairman termed “insane competition” in the vinegar trade.
+However the profitability of the overseas businesses enabled Holbrooks to survive.

-A total of over 300 million bottles of Holbrook’s Worcestershire Sauce had been sold over the years by 1951.
-It’s 27 ingredients included brandy and sherry, and it was cold-brewed over a five year process.
+A total of over 300 million bottles of Holbrook’s Worcestershire sauce had been sold over the years by 1951.

-Reckitt & Colman acquired the Australian and South African subsidiaries of Holbrooks for £422,000 in 1955.
+Holbrooks sold its profitable Australian and South African subsidiaries to Reckitt & Colman for £422,000 in 1955.
 The deal also included the rights to the brand outside of the UK and Europe.

 Reckitt & Colman extended and improved the Australian factory in 1957.

 Goodman Fielder acquired the Holbrooks business from Reckitt & Colman in 1998.